-Not many advertisers are familiar with the term called Identity-based targeting, neither did I. I managed to understand the term’s theoretical implications, but practical applications were still hard to grasp.
+Not many advertisers are familiar with the term called Identity-based targeting, and neither did I. I managed to understand the term’s theoretical implications, but practical applications were still hard to grasp.
 However, Google has made it easy for us to get the idea of identity-based targeting right.
 Google has introduced a new feature called Customer Match in AdWords.

 What is Customer Match in Google AdWords?

 AdWords Customer Match lets advertisers target their ads to customers based on data about those customers that advertisers share with Google.
 The data identifier for customers is in the form of email addresses.

 Note: Google insists advertisers procure these email addresses from first-party procedures.

 Creating a Customer Match list in Google AdWords is very easy.
 We can break it down into 4 simple steps.

 - Go to the shared library tab.
 You can find it on the left side of your AdWords account.

 - From the options, click on audiences.
 You will see different remarketing options.
 The customer emails option is our interest of them.